codecoll/feedly/README.md

 `a`  | mark all items in the current feed as read
 `g`  | fetch new items from the server
-`w`  | close item preview window and show only the item list `q`  | quit the Feedly buffer and restore window configuration
+`w`  | close item preview window and show only the item list `s`  | mark all items in the current feed as read and then quit `q`  | quit the Feedly buffer and restore window configuration